bdurand/support_table/README.md

 task.status.draft?   # returns true if the task's status is "Draft"
 ```

-Data will be automatically synced to the database whenever rake tasks are run that setup the database (i.e. `db:migrate`, `db:test:prepare`, `db:seed`).
-This ensures that the data is always present in the database and matches the values defined in the codebase.
+Data will be automatically synced to the database whenever you run any of the following rake tasks:

+- `db:seed`
+- `db:seed:replant`
+- `db:prepare`
+- `db:test:prepare`
+- `db:fixtures:load`

 You can also manually trigger synchronization with the `support_table_data:sync` rake task.

+You **must** popululate the support table data in your test database during your deploy process or test suite setup to ensure that the data is present when your application code runs.

 > [!TIP]
-> Depending on your test environment setup, you may need to add a call to `SupportTable.sync_all!` in your test suite setup code to ensure that the data is present in the test database.
+> You can also call `SupportTable.sync_all!` in from your application code to synchronize the data.

 #### Advanced Data Settings